Deep Dive on The Favorite

 Calder Trophy FAQs

-Matthew Schaefer is currently the favorite to win the Calder Trophy this season, as he has odds of -220, which loosely translates to a 68.7% chance.
+Matthew Schaefer is currently the favorite to win the Calder Trophy this season, as he has odds of -650, which loosely translates to an 86.7% chance.
 This implies that oddsmakers believe he has a solid chance of claiming the trophy.

 The Calder Memorial Trophy, commonly known as the Calder Trophy, is awarded annually to the NHL’s top rookie.
 It recognizes the player who delivers the best performance in their first season in the league, as displayed by individual accolades.